katayad/e2b/e2b-app/README.md

    - Click "Create E2B Report" to generate the XML

 3. **Manage Reports**:
+   - After creating a report, you'll be automatically redirected to the report details page
+   - Toggle between "Human View" and "XML View" to see different formats
+   - Use the "Validate with FDA" button to check FDA compliance
+   - Download the report as XML or copy XML to clipboard
    - Click "View My Reports" to see all your reports
    - Use the reports list to view, edit, download, or delete reports
    - Click "Menu" in the navigation to access different sections